 For more information about student life at St. John Fisher College, visit the College’s Student Life website.

-On the intercollegiate level, men compete in twelve varsity sports: basketball, baseball, golf, tennis, soccer, football, cross country, indoor track and field, outdoor track and field, rowing, lacrosse, and volleyball.
-Women compete in twelve varsity sports: basketball, soccer, tennis, softball, volleyball, golf, cross country, indoor track and field, outdoor track and field, field hockey, rowing, and lacrosse.
+On the intercollegiate level, men compete in 13 varsity sports: basketball, baseball, golf, tennis, soccer, football, cross country, indoor track and field, outdoor track and field, rowing, lacrosse, volleyball and wrestling.
+Women compete in 12 varsity sports: basketball, soccer, tennis, softball, volleyball, golf, cross country, indoor track and field, outdoor track and field, field hockey, rowing, and lacrosse.
 Cheerleading is also considered a varsity sport and open to men and women.

 Participation in intramural athletics is open to current students not competing in the same sports at the varsity or junior varsity level.
 Intramural competition is available each semester.

-The Athletic Center houses a 30,000-square-foot open-span, multipurpose field house which hosts all the indoor intramural leagues, student recreational activities, and varsity team practices throughout the school year.
-The center also houses a two-tier fitness room and a weight room, A 19,000-square-foot addition to the Athletic Center houses varsity locker rooms, a training room, and fitness facilities.
-An all-weather, lighted, artificial-turf stadium allows for all-season and night-time play for intercollegiate contests, practices, and intramural activities.
+The Ralph C. Wilson, Jr. Athletics Center houses a 30,000-square-foot open-span, multipurpose field house which hosts all the indoor intramural leagues, student recreational activities, and varsity team practices throughout the school year.
+The center also houses a two-tier fitness room and a weight room.
+Additionally, the facility boasts varsity locker rooms, a sports medicine suite, a state-of-the-art film room, ample meeting and office spaces, and fitness facilities.

 The Polisseni Track and Field Complex features a grandstand that seats over 1,000 fans, team locker rooms, public restrooms, and a press box.
 The lighted complex has an eight-lane, 400-meter competition track, which surrounds a natural grass multipurpose playing field.

-On the south campus is Dugan Yard, one of the finest collegiate baseball facilities in New York State; a softball field; track and field throws space; and two grass fields, providing opportunities for intramural leagues, recreation, and practices.
+On the south campus is Dugan Yard, one of the finest collegiate baseball facilities in New York State along with the Softball Complex, track and field throws space, and two grass fields that provide additional opportunities for intramural leagues, recreation, and practices.

 Clubs and Organizations

-Fisher is proud of its more than 70 student organizations.
-Each semester, the Student Government Association (SGA) and the Office of Campus Life hold an Involvement Fest with dozens of informational tables and enthusiastic student groups ready to recruit new members.
+Fisher is proud of its nearly 50 student organizations.
+Each semester, the Student Government Association (SGA) and the Office of Student Engagement and Inclusion hold an Involvement Fest with dozens of informational tables and enthusiastic student groups ready to recruit new members.
 Students will find many opportunities to pursue their interests, and new organizations form as students have the desire to create them.
 Membership and participation in all student organizations are open to all full time undergraduate students.

-The two main dining locations on campus are Ward-Haffey Dining Hall and Murphy Dining Hall.
-Ward-Haffey Dining Hall is open seven days a week and offers dine-in “all-you-care-to-eat” meals.
-Murphy Dining Hall is open five days a week and offers dine-in “all-you-care-to-eat” breakfast and dinner.
+The main dining location on campus is Ward-Haffey Dining Hall.
+It is open seven days a week and offers dine-in “all-you-care-to-eat” meal as well as Ozzi takeout meals.

 Located in the Golisano Gateway, Cyber Café offers Starbucks coffees, fresh baked pastries, hot breakfast sandwiches, Grab & Go salads and sandwiches, soups, snacks, and desserts.
 Cyber Café is open five days a week.

-The Pioch Commons Café offers a convenient Grab & Go location featuring Finger Lakes Coffees, and favorites from Cyber and Cardinal Cafés.
+The Pioch Commons Café offers a convenient Grab & Go location featuring Finger Lakes Coffees, and favorites from Cyber Café.
 Open five days a week.